 The Sonata III 500 is supposed to be one of the quietest computer cases on the planet, advertised by Sonata as "whisper quiet when it comes to system noise."
-Front of case with top front cover removed, three large bays and two small ones This is why I bought it, but frankly, I don't see what all the fuss is about.
+This is why I bought it, but frankly, I don't see what all the fuss is about.
 Here is what the Sonata III 500 does have for noise reduction:

-• Gaskets or sealant to prevent sound from coming through the various cracks, such as around the side and front doors,
+- Gaskets or sealant to prevent sound from coming through the various cracks, such as around the side and front doors, or

 The air filter is built-in, removable, and washable, but dubiously effective at filtering air and obviously no good at baffling noise.
 It is simply a very thin plastic piece with lots of little holes in it, as shown in the photo, in fact so flimsy that I broke one of the latch handles the first time I tried to remove the filter.
 It should be provided with some kind of filter medium, and the accompanying manual appears to show such a piece, but none came with the case.
 Perhaps I'll add one myself and punch out the lattice of holes, which will just plug up anyway and cause the fan to speed up and make more noise.